DukeRobotics/robosub-ros/foxglove/README.md

 ## Extensions & Layouts
 ### Panels
-- `call-service-panel`: Example panel that lets you call services
+- `call-service-panel`: Example panel to call services
-- `publish-topic-panel`: Example panel that lets you publish topics
+- `publish-topic-panel`: Example panel to publish topics
-- `subscribe-topic-panel`: Example panel that lets you subscribe to topics and see the raw message feed
+- `subscribe-topic-panel`: Example panel to subscribe to topics and see the raw message feed

 ### Layouts
 - `controls-monitor.json`: 6 graphs for each control axis (x, y, z, roll, pitch, yaw) plotting setpoint and control effort against time.
 Used to test responsiveness of robot during PID tuning.